Eliud254/alx-pre_course/README.md

-My first readme new updated
+My first readme new update